aniforprez/aniforprez.github.io/_posts/2015-03-14-where-the-shadows-lie.md

 ---

 My TV show app is going nowhere.
 Far too busy to devote much time into it.I've decided the routes, the functionality and the API calls I'll have to make.
 I've decided on a general flow for the project, both in terms of UI and code.
 The Mean.js method of splitting the project into numerous files for modularity and clarity is commendable and I will imitate that flow but to a smaller extent.
-I won't be using a templatign engine for one thing.
+I won't be using a templating engine for one thing.
 Not too hot on those.
 They seem unnecessary especially when I'm already using Angular as an MVC framework.

 So instead of that project, I'll talk a bit about my trip into the heart of Mordor.
 At least it was what it felt like to get this blog started with Jekyll.